WAVE

 Co-Founder & President, Stripe

-I am very excited to be partnering with the University of Limerick on the R@ISE project over the next 5 years.
+I am very excited to be partnering with the University of Limerick on the project over the next 5 years.
 As a veteran of enterprise scale software solutions, I have had a front row seat to the challenges of building software solutions.
 With the advent of low code or no code platforms, the software engineering world has been opening its doors to the less technically minded.
 However, we are still a long way off being able to put true no code software development in to the hands of the user.
-In Limerick City & County Council, there are unique and complex challenges that I hope to bring to the table to help the significantly important research that R@ISE will conduct over the coming years.
+In Limerick City & County Council, there are unique and complex challenges that I hope to bring to the table to help the significantly important research that the team will conduct over the coming years.
 This is the future, the tip of the spear.
 I’m very happy to have my hand on it.

 Alan Dooley